EricGebhart/EricGebhart.github.io/_posts/2020-03-15-Arch-Linux.md

 them results in all of their dependecies being installed before they are installed themselves.

 That's it.
 You can build any target with `make <target name>` like `make X11` or `make xorg`.
 If there are dependencies those get built too.
+This is excellent, all types of Arch-Linux packages are managed in one place and it's all very succinct and clear.

 # Making everything together.

 At this point all the submodule repos have working Makefiles.
-Now there needs to be a Makefile for the entire setup with dependencies on configuration repos, and packages from the AUR.
-This Makefile is just like the last one, but with a bit more to do, although it doesn't need to know much other than how to call make.
+Now there needs to be a Makefile for the entire setup with dependencies between my configuration repos, and the various things the arch-pkgs Makefile knows how to install.
+This Makefile is just like the last one, with less to do.
+It doesn't need to know much other than how to call make.

 ```make
     packages := $(shell cd arch-pkgs; ls -d */ | sed 's,/,,')